dgroomes/mongodb-playground/README.md

 >
 > -- <cite>https://www.mongodb.com/3</cite>

-Note: this was developed on macOS.
+**NOTE**: This project was developed on macOS.
+It is for my own personal use.

 ## Standalone sub-projects